hashicorp/terraform-provider-aws/website/docs/d/route53_records.html.markdown

 layout: "aws"
 page_title: "AWS: aws_route53_records"
 description: |-
-  Terraform data source for an AWS Route 53 Record.
+  Get information about a set of Route 53 resource records.
 ---

 # Data Source: aws_route53_records

-`aws_route53_records` provides details about a records present in Route 53 Hosted Zone.
+Use this data source to get the details of resource records in a Route 53 hosted zone.

-This data source allows to find a Route53 records given Hosted Zone id and certain search criteria.

 ## Example Usage

 ### Basic Usage

+Return all records in the zone.

 ```terraform
 data "aws_route53_zone" "selected" {